Has acceded to the TPNW

-Niue has not yet signed or ratified the Treaty on the Prohibition of Nuclear Weapons.
+Niue acceded to the UN Treaty on the Prohibition of Nuclear Weapons on 6 August 2020.

 Niue was not able to participate in the negotiation of the treaty at the United Nations in New York in 2017, as the rules of procedure limited participation to UN member states and observer states.
-Thus it did not vote on its adoption.
-However, it is free to sign and ratify or accede to the treaty.
+Therefore, it did not vote on the adoption of the treaty.